Diet, food, drink, snacks…WHAT should we eat with colitis?

 Ever since starting this website, I’ve been amazed how many people have joined me in changing their diets to treat UC.

 Much of what I do in terms of diet is based on the “Specific Carbohydrate Diet™” or SCD.
 And its been a pretty incredible journey to say the least.
-After a few years of success, I even put all the details down in my two ebooks I’ve released to website readers.
+After 5 years of success, I’m happy as ever and how my body has come back to life and hopefully you’ll feel the same very soon too!

 SCD has actually been around for several decades, but to most people it’s previously unknown.
-(I’m guessing you’ve never heard of it, and don’t worry, it’s not in the news every day.)
+(It’s almost never talked about in the doctor’s office…big mistake number 1 doc!)

 I’d never heard of it either.
 Not a single doctor ever told me about treating my UC with diet.
 The Specific Carbohydrate Diet™ has actually been tested out for well over 45 years by two pretty spectacular people.
 Both Elaine Gottschall and Dr. Hass spent thousands of hours figuring out what works well and what does not in terms of foods.
 And I’m very grateful for all their hard work.